hieplpvip/Asus-Zenbook-Hackintosh/README.md

 - UX430 (KabyLake)
 - UX430 (KabyLake-R)

-* To add support for your laptop, please provide full specs and original ACPI files from Clover.

 ## What's working now
 - Trackpad has some minor bugs (random cursor jumping, etc.), but gestures are great
 - Wifi/Bluetooth: replace with DW1560.
 Stock Intel card will never work